gedbac/class4js/readme.md

 ### Modules

-Modules were included to __class4js__ for better compatability with browsers, because in browsers were no build in module system like in nodejs.
-In nodejs modules are based on internal module loading.
-Modules are declared using the keyword __$module__.
+Modules were included to __class4js__ for better compatability with browsers.
+Browsers don't have a built in module system.
+In Node.js modules are based on internal module loading.
+Modules are declared by using the keyword __$module__.

     $module(scope:Function, dependencies:Array): Object